diku-dk/futhark-benchmarks/rodinia/hotspot/README.md

 =============

 Run `make` to compile what needs to be compiled.
 Then `make run` to run with a standard size.
-Use the mouse to draw heat sources (all of them will have the same intensity), then press Space to run.
+Use the mouse to draw heat sources, scroll the mouse to change intensity before you draw, then press Space to run.
 You can use Space to toggle between drawing more heat sources and continuing the simulation.

 Most of the parameters (such as ambient temperature and chip properties) are hardcoded in the Futhark program.